-15. APPROVAL OF THE COMPETITION HALL
+19. APPROVAL OF THE COMPETITION HALL

-- 2 You need to make sure that the Competition hall you will use fulfils the CEV requirements (seating capacity, playing surface, lighting, etc.). - If the Competition hall is used for the first time, you need to contact the CEV office to get the Competition hall approved.
+- 2 You need to make sure that the Competition hall you'll use fulfils the CEV requirements (seating capacity, playing surface, lighting, etc.). - If it is your first time in a CEV competition, you need to contact the CEV office to get the Competition hall approved.

-16. TEMPERATURE
+20. TEMPERATURE

 - Art.
-59.5 and 1.5 of the Official Volleyball Rules. - Make sure that the temperature stays between 16 and 25 degrees Centigrade. - Consider air conditioning when hot temperatures are anticipated.
+59.5.1 and 1.5 of the Official Volleyball Rules. - Make sure that the temperature stays between 16 and 25 degrees Centigrade. - Consider air conditioning when hot temperatures are anticipated.
 And vice versa.

-17. POWER CONNECTION
+21. POWER CONNECTION